Understanding React Hooks: JavaScript Fundamentals

 A primitive value in JavaScript is a value that is not an object: it has no method or properties.

-Seven data types are primitive in JavaScript: null
+Seven data types are primitive in JavaScript: null, undefined, booleans,

 A reference value is an object.
 In other words, everything that is not a primitive value: objects, arrays, functions, etc.